"

 Sourcing and Procurement

-In the earliest days of the automobile, Henry Ford made a decision to own or control the full supply chain—from the mines that provided the ore to the factories that made the glass.
+In the earliest days of the automobile, Henry Ford decided to own or control the full supply chain—from the mines that provided the ore to the factories that made the glass.
 Raw materials—iron ore, coal, and rubber, all from Ford-owned mines and plantations—came in through one set of gates at the plant while finished cars rolled out the other.[1]
 Today it is exceptionally rare for a company to try to own all the raw materials for a physical product.
 Even software products use preexisting software frameworks and code.

-Demand Planning, Order Fulfillment, and Inventory
+Demand Planning, Order Fulfilment, and Inventory

 Inventory is an asset that is intended to be sold in the ordinary course of business.
 Inventory may not be immediately ready for sale and can fall into one of the following three categories: